baharmon/landscape_evolution/README.md

   <img src="images/ss_erdep/shaded_relief.png" height="360">
 </p>
-Variable erosion-Deposition (kg*m^-2*s^-1) and net difference (m) for a steady state, detachment limited SIMWE simulation of a 120 min event with a rainfall intensity of 25 mm/hr
+Variable erosion-Deposition (kg*m^-2*s^-1) and net difference (m) for a steady state SIMWE simulation of a 120 min event with a rainfall intensity of 25 mm/hr

 ## Installation